244th Rifle Division: Into the Suburbs

-When the advance resumed on September 7, Afanasev's northern regiment helped to repel several assaults by the 71st eastward from Opytnaya Station, containing the drive at Sadovaya and Razgulaevka Stations, only 8-10km northeast of Mamayev Kurgan.
+When the advance resumed on September 7, Afanasev's northern regiment helped to repel several assaults by the 71st eastward from Opytnaya Station, containing the drive at Sadovaya and Razgulaevka Stations, only 8–10 km northeast of Mamayev Kurgan.
 At the same time the XXXXVIII Panzer Corps made limited attacks south of the Tsaritsa and the main forces of the 244th held firmly east of Poliakhovka.
 The next day the 71st pushed the remnants of the 87th Rifle Division, the 42nd Brigade, and the northern regiment of the 244th back to the vicinity of the hospital and a motor tractor station north of the Tsaritsa.
 Meanwhile, the 24th Panzers assaulted the defenses of the division's main force from the Tsaritsa southward through Sadovaya Station to the northern outskirts of Minina suburb.
 While barely managing to contain furious attacks by a battlegroup of the 24th, Afanasev saw two of his battalions destroyed to the last man in heavy fighting northwest of Minina.
 By day's end a distraught Lopatin directed the 10th Rifle Brigade to shore up the division's defenses.
 On September 9 the 71st Division pressed eastward and southeastward between the hospital and the Tsaritsa but made only marginal gains against the 42nd Brigade and the 244th's northern regiment, at considerable cost.
 South of the river the 24th Panzer, with only 24 tanks still operational, captured Sadovaya Station and held it against repeated counterattacks by the 244th and the 10th Brigade.

 As of September 11 the division had 3,685 men on strength, making it one of the stronger formations in 62nd Army.
 Late that day the 24th Panzer, now with just 14 tanks, was relieved by the 94th Infantry Division.
 At 1000 hours on September 12, Lt.
 Gen. V. I. Chuikov officially took over command of the Army.
 That day the battle for the Stalingrad suburbs reached its climax.
 LI Corps deployed abreast from Gorodishche to the Tsaritsa and advanced slowly eastward, pushing toward the downtown.
 South of the Tsaritsa the 94th Infantry, with elements of XXXXVIII Panzers, also struck eastward against the main body of the 244th, the 10th Brigade, a regiment of the 10th NKVD Rifle Division, and the 35th Guards Rifle Division.
 By nightfall the German forces were in possession of most of the high ground west and southwest of the city and were in position to push into the central core.